armstrong_tina1.gif

 maloof_joan1.jpg

 Dr. Joan Maloof (ENVSC, MS '91; PhD '99) studied with Dr. Gian Gupta at UMES for her Master's degree and with Dr. David Inouye at UMCP for her Doctorate.
 During her doctoral studies, she researched the pollination biology of a rare plant growing near the Rocky Mountain Biological Laboratory in Colorado.
-Currently she is an Associate Professor at Salisbury University's Department of Biology.
+She is a Professor Emeritus at Salisbury State University, where she taught Biological Sciences and Environmental Studies.
+Maloof is an ecologist, a conservationist and a writer with a unique voice having published numerous research articles in publications such as Ecology, American Journal of Botany, and the International Journal of Environmental Studies.
+Maloof’s books include Teaching the Trees (2005), Among the Ancients (2011), Nature’s Temples: the Complex World of Old-Growth Forests (2016), The Living Forest: A Visual Journey into the Heart of the Woods (2017) and Treepedia: A Brief Compendium of Arboreal Lore (2021).
+In addition to her research and writing, Maloof founded an organization with the goal of creating a network of protected forests across the U.S. That organization, the Old-Growth Forest Network, now has thousands of supporters.
+Maloof travels widely to educate others regarding the extent and condition of our forests, and encourage their preservation.
 A naturalist, Joan specializes in native plant identification, plant-animal interactions, and forest ecology.
 Joan was instrumental in developing the new Environmental Issues major (BA) offered at Salisbury University.
 She is also a member of the Henson Seminar Committee, the Advisory Committee on Buildings and Grounds Salisbury University Forum, Citizens Advisory Council for Chesapeake Forest Lands, and the campus representative for Civic Engagement: Stewardship of Public Lands.
 In the summer of 2005, Dr. Maloof released her first book titled "Teaching the Trees: Lessons from the Forest" (University of Georgia Press).
 The resulting mix of scientific lore and acute observation allows Joan to profile each tree in the forests near her Maryland home and explore its relationship with the surrounding plants, insects, birds, mammals, fungi and people who rely on it.
 An ancestor of Joan's had been Maria Mitchell (1818-1889), America's first female astronomer.
 Similarly, Joan supports Maria's idea that "we especially need imagination in science.
 It is not all logic, but it is somewhat beauty and poetry."
 Find out more about Joan's research and teaching by clicking here.

 merrill_jennifer1.gif

 Dr. Jennifer Zelenke Merrill (PhD '99) received her B.S. in Environmental and Forest Biology from the State University of New York College of Environmental Science and Forestry in Syracuse in 1993.
 She enrolled in the MEES program the summer after graduating and became a student of Jeffrey Cornwell at the University of Maryland Center for Environmental Science (UMCES) Horn Point Laboratory where her research was focused on two water quality maintenance functions of tidal freshwater marshes, burial of particulate nutrients and denitrification.
 In 1999, Jen received a Knauss Fellowship award that allowed her to serve as a staff member in the office of U.S. Senator Carl Levin, who replaced Senator John Glenn as Democratic chair of the Great Lakes Task Force.
 The Task Force covers both the Senate and House and is a bipartisan subset of the Northeast-Midwest Coalition.
 While she served her NOAA Knauss Fellow, she lectured at the University of Maryland, and worked as a project manager at Maryland Sea grant.
-Dr. Merrill was the Senior Program Officer at the Ocean Studies Board (OSB) from 2000 to 2005.
-She is currently directing a study reviewing the impact of new review procedures of the National Sea Grant Program.
-She also serves as the OSB staff contact for ICSU's Scientific Committee on Oceanic Research.
+Dr. Merrill was the Senior Program Officer at the Ocean Studies Board (OSB) from 2000 to 2005, where she directed a study reviewing the impact of new review procedures of the National Sea Grant Program while also serving as the OSB staff contact for ICSU's Scientific Committee on Oceanic Research.
+Dr. Merrill served for over a decade in various increasing roles at the University of Delaware from being the Project Manager at the College of Earth, Ocean and Environment and as Research Coordinator with the Delaware Sea Grant to serving as Director of the Osher Lifelong Learning Institute from 2021 to 2023 managing onsite / virtual operations for the nation’s largest of the current 125 OLLI programs.
+Dr. Merrill is currently the Director of Marketing and Communications at the Stroud Water Research Center in Avondale, Pennsylvania.

 stevenson_jill1.gif